 I bought the phone in Sydney and, with only a couple of weeks left in Australia, didn’t have much reason to use it.
-It was only when I landed in New Zealand and started taking photos with my iPhone that I realised there was something seriously strange going on with its camera.
+It was only when I landed in New Zealand and started taking photos with it that I realised there was something seriously strange going on with its camera.

-No matter what I did (tapping the screen to focus on the right hand side, hard resets, shaking my phone…), in every single photo the right hand side was incredibly blurry and out of focus.
+No matter what I did (tapping the screen to focus on the right-hand side, hard resets, shaking my phone…), in every single photo the right-hand side was incredibly blurry and out of focus.

 All of my photos were looking like this…

 I was annoyed but not too worried.